Masu-Baumgartner/SharpNetCraft/README.md

 # Attention #
-I started a new project (currently private on github) where @Dalk-Github and i creating a full client library for minecraft java servers but with an integrated api for setting blocks etc. so its easier to create a own mc client in c#
+I started a new project (currently private on github) where @Dalk-Github and i creating a full client library for minecraft java servers but with an integrated api for placing blocks etc. so its easier to create your own mc client in c#

 # SharpNetCraft
 A minecraft protocol library in C#